Molham321/GDV2/README.md

 # GDV2 - Sierpinski fractals Project

-Ein Projekt von Molham Al-khodari für das Modul GDV2 <br>
+A project by Molham Al-khodari for the module GDV2 <br>
 a simple Sierpinski fractals implemented with YoshiX, you can finde more infos about YoshiX [hier](docs) <br>

 ## About the Project